yezkez10/tp/docs/UserGuide.md

 Format: `edit INDEX [/n NAME] [/p PHONE] [/e EMAIL] [/g GENDER] [/age AGE] [/eth ETHNIC] [/ic NRIC] [/a ADDRESS] [t/TAG]…​`

-* Edits the patient at the specified `INDEX`.
+* Edits the patient at the specified INDEX.
 The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags will be removed ie adding of tags is not cumulative.
+* You can remove all the person’s tags by typing `/t` without specifying any tags after it.

 Examples:
-* `edit 1 /p 91234567 /e johndoe@example.com` edits the phone number and email address of the 1st person to be 91234567 and johndoe@example.com respectively.
+* Valid input: `edit 1 /p 91234567 /e johndoe@example.com`
+    * Output (success):

-* `edit 2 /n Betsy Crower` edits the name of the 2nd person to be Betsy Crower and clears all existing tags.
+* Valid input: `edit 2 /n Betsy Crower /t`
+  * Output (success):

 ### Editing an appointment: `edit_appt`